tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

 With a download, a few button clicks, administrative permissions, and entry of some basic settings, I just installed a fully customizeable version of WordPress.
 Which is really cool, but also kind of scary if you think about how little technical knowledge I really needed and that there are dozens of other packages available.

 _Note: it was at this point I noticed my MySQL installation was annoyed and not running properly, leaving me stuck partway on the WordPress Install.
-So a big YMMV may be necessary here, as it seems my skill at causing things to break has managed to break yet another “Next, Next, Next” wizardy dialog._
+So a big YMMV may be necessary here, as it seems my skill at causing things to break has managed to break yet another "Next, Next, Next" wizardy dialog._

 **More Depth:** [A WordPress Blog in 15 Minutes with WebMatrix][1]